feathersjs/feathers/readme.md

 ## Security

 We :heart: the community and take security very seriously.
 No one wants their app hacked.
 If you have come across a security concern please [report it responsibly](http://docs.feathersjs.com/SECURITY.html#where-should-i-report-security-issues).
 Visit the [Security section](http://docs.feathersjs.com/SECURITY.html) of the docs to learn more about how you can make sure your app is secure.

+## Long Term Support Schedule

+We are going to be following along with the Node.js long term support cycle.
+As a result we will be dropping official support for node v0.10, v0.12, and iojs versions January 1st, 2017.

+We will be supporting Node.js v4 until **2018-04-01**.
+We will be supporting Node.js v6 until **2019-04-18**.

 ## License